CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 Note that SSPFM can also allow to investigate nanomechanical properties as a function of applied voltage, by analyzing the resonance frequency and quality factor of the contact resonance peak.
-Thus, we can gain insights into phase transitions or multi-ferroic material properties INSERER SOURCE.
+Thus, we can gain insights into phase transitions or multi-ferroic material properties [4].
 </p>

 <p align="justify" width="100%">